CodeXAcademyTechnologies/springhill-code-201n1/class-10/README.md

 ## Video about breakpoints

+You can debug with breakpoints in the browser.
+Breakpoints let you stop the code at a certain point, and examine what is going on.

 [Udemy Course "Devtools Pro" Section 1 part 7 "Souces Tab and Basic Debugging"](https://www.udemy.com/course/devtools-2017-the-basics-of-chrome-developer-tools/learn/lecture/6871494#overview)

 [Youtube: Debugging JavaScript - Chrome DevTools 101](https://www.youtube.com/watch?v=H0XScE08hy8)